ManticoreGamesInc/platform-documentation/docs/scripting/tutorial.md

 _[NOTE(bret): This needs expanding.
 Is a map == a terrain?
 Do we "need" a map for this tutorial, or just more coins?
 Maybe the terrain part could be in an "extras"/"more"/"enhancements" category at the end since it's good to know and makes a game unique, but not necessary for getting something working]_

-## Game
+## Win State

+### Generating Coins

 Okay, now to populate the map with coins.

-There are two main ways to go about this.

-1) Manually populate
-2) Write a script to automatically place items

-For now we're going with #1, but know that #2 is an option too.
+There are a few ways to do this.
+We're going to manually populate the map, but writing a script to place them would add variance between rounds.
+When you're done with the tutorial, you could write a script to use random or procedural generation to place them automatically!

-So make a folder called `Coins` and copy Manticoins to scatter them over the map (the shortcut of Ctr+W to duplicate may be helpful for this)
+Make a folder called `Coins` and add the `Manticoin` object as a child. and copy Manticoins to scatter them over the map (the shortcut of Ctr+W to duplicate may be helpful for this)

+!!! note
+    Folders and groups are very similar, but have one huge distinction: folders treat their children as independent objects, whereas a group will treat them as part of a larger whole.
+Trying to select a single object in a group will select the entire group, making _all_ items in the group be modified by any changes you make.

 Now we will write a script to make the game round-based.

+### Game Logic Script

 Create a script called `CoinGameLogic` and put it into the top of the scene.
-Here's the entire hierarchy at this point
+Here's the entire hierarchy at this point:

 ![GameLogicHierarchy](../img/scripting/GameLogicHierarchy.png)

+!!! note
+    The order of items in the Hierarchy is the order in which they'll be executed.
+Scripts dealing with game logic are best placed at the top!

+    _[NOTE(bret): Is this correct?
+Will it always be this way?]_

 We are going to update the game when the player has picked up all the possible coins.
+First, we'll need a new Text Control which we'll name `CoinUI` which will only show up when the game is over, alerting the player all coins have been collected.

+_[NOTE(bret): We'll need to either set the text to "" at the beginning of the script or show how to edit that in Properties]_

-To do so, add the following code to `CoinGameLogic`
+Add the following code to `CoinGameLogic`:

 ```lua
 -- Get the folder containing all the coin objects